-Campaigns and Elections American Style recently released its fourth edition of the campaign classic book, featuring chapters written by top political operatives and academics in campaigns and political science.
-The most recent edition boasts new and updated essays that integrate strategies and tactics used during the 2012 election cycle.
-It’s a must-read for students looking to enter the campaign world or for those who are looking brush up on the latest on campaign tactics.
+Campaigns and Elections American Style released its fourth edition of the campaign classic book, featuring chapters written by top political operatives and academics in campaigns and political science.
+The edition boasts new and updated essays that integrate strategies and tactics used during the 2012 election cycle.
+It’s a must-read for students looking to enter the campaign world or for those who are looking to brush up on campaign tactics.

 Alicia Kolar Prevost pens “The Ground Game: Field Work in Political Campaigns” chapter, which focuses on the newest technology and classic techniques in field organization.
 Prevost is currently Deputy Director at the Climate Action Campaign and a professor at American University.